moonsense/moonsense-ios-sdk/README.md

 ## Introduction

-This repository includes a sample app that demonstrates the use of the Moonsense SDK for iOS.
+This repository hosts the realeases of the Moonsense iOS SDK.
+Two variants of the Moonsense iOS SDK are available, a dynamically linked `.xcframework` and a statically linked `.xcframework`.
+This repository also holds sample applications that demonstrate the use of the Moonsense SDK for iOS.

+### `MoonsenseSDK.xcframework`

+The `MoonsenseSDK.xcframework` contains the dynamically linked variant of the Moonsense iOS SDK.
+When using the dynamically linked variant of the SDK, you must embed the framework within your target so the OS can load it at runtime.
+This approach works fine if you are building an application that directly consumes the SDK or are building your own framework that is being used internally.
+If you are building a framework that you are providing to another party and you don't wish for them to see that your framework depends on the Moonsense iOS SDK, see the `MoonsenseSDK-static.xcframework` section below.

+### `MoonsenseSDK-static.xcframework`

+The `MoonsenseSDK-static.xcframework` contains the statically linked variant of the Moonsense iOS SDK.
+When using the statically linked variant of the SDK, the linker will embed the necessary code from the SDK into your target.
+The `Moonsense-static.xcframework` should **NOT** be embedded into your target.
+If you are building a framework that you are providing to another party, they will only see your public API and not the Moonsense iOS SDK public API.

 ## TLDR

 - Clone this repository.
-- Download the `MoonsenseSDK.xcframework` release asset from the [Github Releases page](https://github.com/moonsense/moonsense-ios-sdk/releases).
-Unzip the `XCFramework` and drag it into the SampleApp folder.
+- Download the `MoonsenseSDK.xcframework.zip` and `MoonsenseSDK-static.xcframework.zip` release assets from the [Github Releases page](https://github.com/moonsense/moonsense-ios-sdk/releases).
+Unzip the `*.xcframework.zip` artifacts and drag them into the `<CLONE_DIR>/SampleApp` folder.
 - Create a public token on the [Moonsense Console](https://console.moonsense.cloud/) for your application.
 - Add the public token to the `publicToken` variable in `ViewController.swift` in the `SampleApp`.
 - Run the `SampleApp` on your iOS device.